ipums/sysadmin-exercise-2019/README.md

 ### sysadmin-app image

 The sysadmin-app image build process is comparatively simple because it doesn't involve the two-stage build and spin-up procedure of the MySQL-based image.
 Specifically, the sysadmin-app image build process:
-* Builds on a [https://hub.docker.com/r/phusion/passenger-customizable](customizable phusion passenger image).
+* Builds on a [customizable phusion passenger image](https://hub.docker.com/r/phusion/passenger-customizable).
 The full image is avoided to avoid having unneeded Ruby, node.js, etc. present.
 * Uses the phusion-provided `/pd_build/python.sh` script to install python.
-* Patches the operating system at sysadmin-app image build time, as [https://github.com/phusion/passenger-docker#upgrading_os](recommended by Phusion).
+* Patches the operating system at sysadmin-app image build time, as [recommended by Phusion](https://github.com/phusion/passenger-docker#upgrading_os).
 This can take some time, of course.
 * Installs python packages Flask and Flask-MySQLdb as specified in `sysadmin-app/requirements.txt`.
 Again, some additional packages such as pip are temporarily installed to allow this operation, then immediately removed because they are not needed at runtime.
 The mysql client library is not removed because it is needed at runtime.
 (See comments in `sysadmin-app/Dockerfile`)
 * Copies the ISRDI-provided web app and `sysadmin-app/webapp.conf` into place to enable serving content.